-Implementation must Be Guaranteed Once you have found an effective solution, implementation must be guaranteed.
+Implementation must Be Guaranteed Once you have found an effective solution - implementation must be guaranteed.
 The guarantee must be something more than the promise of the applicant or a government official.
 The guarantee could take the form of an enforceable permit condition or a binding agreement between the applicant and you (assuming you have the resources to enforce the agreement).

 Verify Site Conditions But Do Not Trespass An accurate understanding of site conditions is crucial to determining what impacts may occur, then selecting the best solution.
 You should compare the applicant's description of conditions on and off the site with what actually exists.
 Obviously this requires access to the site.
 Do not enter onto a proposed development site unless you have permission.
-Trespassing could bias key decision makers against you.
+Trespassing could bias key decision makers against you and well as potentially legal action against you.